 Use a Smart System

-Many of the latest water softeners on the market today are sold with a smart control valve that can be connected to your phone via a Bluetooth app.
-This app monitors your water softener salt levels and lets you know when salt is getting low.
+Many of the latest water softeners on the market today come with a smart control valve that can be connected to your phone via a Bluetooth app.
+This app monitors your water softener salt levels and reminds you when salt is getting low.

 Set a Reminder On Your Phone